-My heavy-barreled .223 is a Howa 1500 topped by a Bushnell 10X Mil-Dot scope, a combination that consistently groups sub-MOA 5-shot groups at 100 yards with my carefully assembled handloads, and the basic rifle cost about a third of my colleague’s Weatherby.
-Expensive tastes aside, we are compatibly equipped when we set up in the field.
+My heavy-barreled .223 is a Howa 1500 topped by a Bushnell 10X Mil-Dot scope, a combination that consistently groups sub-MOA 5-shot groups at 100 yards with my carefully assembled handloads.
+We are compatibly equipped when we set up in the field and take turns as opportunities develop.
 I haven’t bench-tested both of my friends’ rifles, but (judging from results in the field) each of us enjoy all the accuracy a varminter could reasonably require.

 I can assure you that a varmint struck by any one these rifles will not be able to tell the difference.
 The owner of the Savage is a pragmatic shooter who wants excellent accuracy at a reasonable price; the gentleman who owns the Weatherby is less concerned about budget constraints; he chooses and accessorizes his equipment tastefully.
 I purchased my Howa because I’d worked with others that were gratifyingly accurate, and this .223 was on sale at an irresistible price.

 Varminting is a relatively relaxed exercise; if you miss one critter, another will probably appear.
 Whatever shooting equipment we carry afield, you may be certain that we are all equipped with a sense of humor.
 If one of us shoots and misses, there’ll usually be some good-natured ribbing as a reaction, but we glass the area with binoculars to find opportunities for each other and take turns firing at the varmints.